be_ixf;ym_202410 d_09; ct_50

 When you set out to invest, you do so as a means to pursue your individual goals, however big or small.
 Regardless of what you may be working towards you will of course have the expectation of returns, but you must also have the expectation of risk.
 Finding the right balance of risk and returns for your unique situation is the most important part of your financial professional’s job.

 While your financial professional may do the heavy lifting for you on this front, it is vital to know and understand the types of investment risk that your portfolio may be exposed to.
-Though all investors have to manage risk exposure, the specific risks you face will be determined by the assets in your portfolio.
-Below we will examine the most common examples of investment risk you can expect to come up against on your way to your investment ambitions.
+Though all investors need to manage risk exposure, the specific risks you face will be determined by the assets in your portfolio.
+Below we will examine some of the most common examples of investment risk you can expect.

 Examples of Investment Risk